 Distribution Tight Buffer Fiber Cable

-Designed for indoor/outdoor applications and available in fiber counts from 2 to 144
+Designed for indoor, outdoor and industrial applications and available in fiber counts from 2 to 144

 As more users and devices utilized WLANs, Wi-Fi advances were needed.
 Initially, added features and distance coverage were necessary to support faster speeds and new modulation schemes (like orthogonal frequency-division multiplexing [OFDM]).